Battle of Angaur: Battle

 The Japanese defensive network on Romauldo Hill and the intense fighting that would take place there was in effect, a microcosm of the brutal fighting taking place in the Umurbrogol pocket on nearby Peleliu by the Marines, and later the 81st Infantry Division.
-The entire hill was honeycombed with interconnecting caves, pillboxes and bunkers built into the coral rock, forming an almost impregnable position where the hardened defenders were dug in, determined to fight to the death and take as many American lives with them.
-Near the top of the hill was a small bowl-like valley with a lake surrounded by coral ridges almost 100 ft tall, which became known as "the Bowl".
+The entire hill was honeycombed with interconnecting caves, pillboxes and bunkers built into the coral rock, forming an almost impregnable position where the defenders were dug in, determined to fight to the death and take as many American lives with them.
+Near the top of the hill was a small bowl-like valley with a lake surrounded by ridges almost 100 ft tall, which became known as "the Bowl".
 To add to the defenders' advantage there was only one way into and out of the bowl, through a narrow gorge, later named "Bloody Gulch."
-As the 322nd RCT advanced on "the Bowl", near Lake Salome they were met with withering machine gun, mortar and sniper fire, being stymied in their tracks.
+As the 322nd RCT advanced on "the Bowl", they were met with withering machine gun, mortar and sniper fire, being stymied in their tracks.

 From 20 September, the 322nd RCT repeatedly attacked the Bowl, but the dug in defenders repulsed them with artillery, mortars, grenades and machine guns, inflicting heavy losses.
 Gradually, hunger, thirst and American shellfire and bombing took their toll on the Japanese, and by 25 September, after three costly frontal attacks the Americans had penetrated the Bowl.
 Rather than fight for possession of the caves, they used bulldozers to seal the entrances.
-By 30 September, the island was said to be secure although the Japanese still had about 300 more soldiers in the Bowl and surrounding areas that held out for almost four more weeks.
+By 30 September the island was said to be secure although the Japanese still had about 300 more soldiers in the Bowl and surrounding areas that held out for almost four more weeks.

 Toward the end of the first week of October, the protracted conflict had degenerated into patrol action with sniping, ambushing, and extensive booby-trapping employed by both sides.
 Goto was killed on 19 October fighting to keep possession of a cave.
 The last day of fighting was 22 October with a total of 36 days of fighting and blasting the Japanese resistance from their caves with explosives, tanks, artillery and flamethrowers.
-The 81st Infantry Division had finally taken the whole of Angaur although at a high cost.
+The 81st Infantry Division had finally taken the whole of Angaur, although at a high cost.

 The 322nd RCT sustained 80% of the American casualties on Angaur, with a 47% casualty rate.
 On Peleliu, men of the 321st and 323rd RCT's would go on to fight the remaining 3,600 Japanese defenders holding out in the Umurbrogal pocket for almost two months, often resorting to fierce hand to hand combat.
-There, another 282 men of the 322nd RCT would lose their lives with another 4,409 being wounded.
+There, another 282 men of the 81st Infantry Division would lose their lives with another 4,409 being wounded.
 Of all the casualties sustained by the 81st Wildcat Division in Operation Stalemate II, only about 52% would be fit enough to return to duty.
-A great number of American casualties were the result of head wounds inflicted by extremely accurate Japanese sniper fire and their use of smokeless powder.
+A great number of American casualties were the result of head wounds inflicted by accurate Japanese sniper fire and their use of smokeless powder.